 - 45 newly arrived girls from Tibet attended a workshop on women's health and hygiene at TCV School in Suja.
-Led by doctors and health experts from DOH, TMAI and Delek Hospital, the workshop focused on menstrual hygiene, sexually transmitted diseases, and urinary tract infection.
-Chronic diseases prevalent in the Tibetan community including TB, Hepatitis B, and HIV/AIDS, as well as other emerging issues such as mental health and cancer, were also addressed. - Three-day yoga camps were organized in eight Tibetan settlements in north India.
+Led by health experts from DOH, Tibetan Medical and Astro.
+Institute and Delek Hospital, the workshop focused on menstrual hygiene, sexually transmitted diseases, urinary tract infection and chronic diseases prevalent in the Tibetan community including TB, Hepatitis B, and HIV/AIDS, as well as other emerging issues such as mental health and cancer, were also addressed. - Three-day yoga camps were organized in eight Tibetan settlements in north India.
 Led by two trained yoga instructors, a total of 466 people in Paonta Sahib, Kamrao, Puruwala, Sataun, Manduwala, Khera, Lakhanwala, and Dekyiling benefitted from the camps.
 Various yoga poses, body balancing, meditation and pranayama were practiced during the twice-a-day sessions.
 DOH is endorsing the practice of yoga as a preventive measure to improve community health.